joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 *Value-centric abstraction* (or *"value-analogy"*) is the one that operates over a continuous domain and *program-centric abstraction* (*"program-analogy"*) is the one that operates over a discrete domain.

+## III.
+Capabilities & limits of Deep Learning with regard to abstraction

 Deep learning is good at value-centric abstraction.

 *"Value-analogy is geometrically grounded... you compare instances via a distance function, and you create abstractions by merging instances that are similar into a prototype."*